tomkeuper/Documentation/docs/BedWars2023/developers/custom-database.md

 sidebar_position: 5.5
 ---
 Developers can create their own "Database Manager" by implementing the `com.tomkeuper.bedwars.api.database.IDatabase` interface.
-Those methods are used by the plugin to save or get stats/levels etc.
+Those methods are used by the plugin to save or get stats, levels etc.

-### How to create
+### How to Create
 ```java
 public class CustomDatabaseManager implements IDatabase {